monk-afk/SquareOne/cms/markdown/expenses.md

 # Expenses

-This table destails the income and expenses incurred from hosting SquareOne.
-Many people have asked how much it costs to run the server, so I took the time to compile the invoices related to the server.

 | Date       | Product                  | Description            | Coverage | Expires    |  USD + Tax |
 |:-----------|:-------------------------|:-----------------------|:--------:|:-----------|-----------:|
 | 2023-05-15 | VPS S SSD 95.111.233.238 | VPS Subscription       | 1 Year   | 2024-05-15 |  -(101.88) |